Onion Companion Plants: Creating a Natural Ecosystem

 It's always best to observe and experiment in your own garden to determine what works best for your specific growing conditions.

-To learn more about growing tomatoes, check out our Tomato growing guides:
+To learn more about growing tomatoes, check out my tomato growing guides:

 Troubleshooting and Best Practices